victor-basurto/sitecore-training/questions/general.md

 What is the name of Component Architecture guideline of Sitecore?
 : Helix

-What is Horizontal scaling and Vertical Scaling?
+What is Horizontal scaling and Vertical scaling?
 : - Vertical Scaling
     - Add Resources to a single node in a system.
   - Horizontal Scaling